Music Level 3 Applied

 Course Overview

-Our Music Extended Certificate gives you the chance to experience and develop a knowledge of what it is to work in the music industry, and is designed for students who aim to progress ultimately to employment in the music or the creative sector.
-As a Music student, you will be playing and performing in ensemble groups, both in and out of the college.
+Our Music Extended Certificate gives you a taste of what it is to work in the music industry.
+As a music student, you will be playing and performing in ensemble groups, both in and out of the college.
 You will learn the requirements of working within a creative field using a practical approach, while developing your knowledge of the career opportunities that are available in this constantly evolving industry.
+If you are ultimately aiming to progress into a career in the music or creative sectors then this course is designed for you!

 This course is available to study as an Extended Certificate (60-credit course, equivalent to 1 A Level)

-You will develop skills that are valued in all areas of work, such as performance techniques, communication skills and team working.
-You will have the opportunity to focus on your personal vocal/instrumental technique and get the chance to compose and perform your own pieces.
-The course is taught in excellent purpose-built facilities, equipped with computers with audio and MIDI interfaces, acoustic and electric pianos, PA systems, amplifiers, drum kits and additional percussion.
-Performances will take place on our professionally-lit and sound-engineered music stage.
+You will develop skills that are valued in all areas of work, such as performance techniques, communication skills and team work.
+You will have the opportunity to focus on your personal vocal/instrumental technique and then combine your skills with those of others in ensemble rehearsals and performances.
+The course is taught within excellent purpose-built facilities, equipped with computers with audio and MIDI interfaces, acoustic and electric pianos, PA systems, amplifiers, drum kits and additional percussion.
+Performances will take place in our professionally lit and sound-engineered music stage.

 There is also a wealth of opportunities to explore creative and professional performance opportunities in our many music enrichment programmes, such as open mic events, formal concerts and recording sessions.